Set up a scalable Playwright framework: Speeds up PR reviews

 Advanced Test Run Details and Context

-• Configuration Review: The Configuration tab for a specific run shows source, CI, system, and test settings, helping detect config drift.
+• Configuration Review: Shows source, CI, system, and test settings to detect config drift.

 Data-Driven Flakiness Reduction